titon/framework/docs/en/packages/env/functions.md

 ```

 <div class="notice is-info">
-    Using this function requires the `Titon\Environment\Environment` class to be loaded in registry.
+    Using this function requires the <code>Titon\Environment\Environment</code> class to be loaded in registry.
 </div>